Lagrangian filtering for wave-mean flow decomposition: Lagrangian mean formulation

 Writing $G$ in terms of its Fourier transform $\hat{G}$ (defined in \eqref{FTF}) shows that \eqref{normalisation} is equivalent to $\hat{G}(0) = 1$.
 The filter must therefore include the zero frequency.
 The filters described in equations \eqref{lowpass} and \eqref{tophat} satisfy this criterion, but a high pass filter, for example, could not be used to define a mean flow.
 However, we could define a weight function that removes some frequencies $\omega$ in a specified interval $0 < |\omega_1| < |\omega| < |\omega_2|$ by setting:

 We later show an example of this filter in figure \ref{fig:lowbandpass}.

-We would also like the weight function to be such that the $\barL{f}$ (defined in \eqref{fbardef}) satisfies a property that we expect of a mean, namely that the mean is unchanged by reapplying the averaging operation:
+We would also like the weight function to be such that $\barL{f}$ (defined in \eqref{fbardef}) satisfies a property that we expect of a mean, namely that the mean is unchanged by reapplying the averaging operation:

-Since the Lagrangian mean of a scalar depends on the flow with which is advected, there is some ambiguity in the notation on the $LHS$ of equation \eqref{meanofmean}.
+Since the Lagrangian mean of a scalar depends on the flow with which it is advected, there is some ambiguity in the notation on the $LHS$ of equation \eqref{meanofmean}.
 We formalise this statement in Appendix \ref{app:meanofmean}, and note here that the Lagrangian mean of $\barL{f}$ is taken with respect to the Lagrangian mean flow defined by the map $\vpbar$.

 Equation \eqref{meanofmean} is satisfied only when $\hat{G}(\omega) = 0$ or $1$, or some piece-wise combination of each.
 A proof of this is given in Appendix \ref{app:meanofmean}.
 This is equivalent to requiring that $\hat{G}$ represents a perfect band-pass filter.
 In this case, the Lagrangian filtered field $\barL{f}$ behaves as we hope a `mean' field should, in that it contains no (Lagrangian) high frequencies.
-Perfect band-pass filters do tend to suffer from spectral ringing at the cut-off frequency, so other imperfect filters such as the Butterworth filter are often used instead to give a flatter frequency response \citep{Rama2022}.
+In practice, filters rarely exactly satisfy the condition \eqref{meanofmean}.
+Perfect band-pass filters tend to suffer from spectral ringing at the cut-off frequency, so other imperfect filters such as the Butterworth filter are often used instead \citep{Rama2022}.
 Here, the wave frequency considered in the numerical model in \S \ref{sec:numericalmodel} is not close to the cut-off frequency, so ringing is not an issue.
-We therefore consider perfect band-pass filters only so that the mean field can be expected to contain no wave signal.
-The Butterworth filter is straightforward to implement and makes no qualitative difference to our results.
+We therefore only consider perfect band-pass filters so that the mean field is not expected to contain any wave signal.
+Using a 4th order Butterworth filter gives indistinguishable results in our case, although it does allow shorter averaging intervals (see discussion of figure \ref{fig:strat13_comparison}), which makes it preferable in practice, even though \eqref{meanofmean} is not perfectly satisfied.